-- Identify the ideologies that are dominant in this case (those of Mr. Levy, the team, the nurse).
+- 1. Identify the ideologies that are dominant in this case (those of Mr. Levy, the team, and the nurse).
 (Family Nursing as Relational Inquiry, p.
-280) - Identify your own ideologies of adherence and identify how they might influence your nursing practice and care of Mr. Levy and his family (Family Nursing as Relational Inquiry) - 3.
-Analyze the role of the nurse in the planning of care of clients and families living with chronic illness. - 4.
-Assess the range of approaches and strategies for supporting health of the adult and older adult populations.
+280) - 2.
+Identify your own ideologies of adherence and identify how they might influence your nursing practice and care of Mr. Levy and his family (Family Nursing as Relational Inquiry) - 3.
+Analyze the role of the nurse in the planning of care for clients and families living with chronic illness. - 4.
+Assess the range of approaches and strategies for supporting the health of the adult and older adult populations.